On January 15, 2014, I check my email updates on my iPhone.

 One of the email subject lines reads, "I have news about the case where you testified in ALBANY."
 The sender is the New York State Prosecutor that worked the licensing case regarding John Knapp, my former mental health therapist who had specialized in cult-recovery.

 I had been having a great day.
 The sky was clear.
-I was still feeling well physically from the epidural injections a week prior.
+I was still feeling well physically from the epidural injection a week prior.
 Hubby and I had spent a wonderful evening the day before with my daughter and her boyfriend celebrating Daughter's twenty-sixth birthday.
 Life was good.

 But upon reading the subject line, my stomach becomes queasy, my hands begin to tremble.
 I swallow back the queasiness bypassing the lump in my throat.